coolaj86/node-masterquest/README.md

   // use PostgreSQL on Heroku
   usePostgreSql();
 } else {
-  // use SQLite3 on Digital Ocean
+  // use SQLite3 on Raspberry Pi or Digital Ocean useSqlite3();
-  useSqlite3();
 }
 ```